 Here are the basics.
-There are three ways to purchase solar panels: cash, solar loans and solar leasing, otherwise known as a Power Purchase Agreement (PPA).
+There are three ways to get solar panels: cash purchase, solar loans and solar leasing, otherwise known as a Power Purchase Agreement (PPA).

 When you finance your solar panels through a solar loan, you might be eligible for a zero down payment but will still have a monthly payment.
 The savings over the lifespan of your panels are less than a direct purchase, but also significant in their own right.
 The best part of this trade-off is that your payments will end at some point, and your electric bill will be greatly reduced or eliminated.